 If you click on an affiliate link and decide to buy something, I will earn a commission – I am a member of the Amazon Associates program.

 Overview of Love Letter Rules

 Love Letter is played for several rounds.
-The number is dependent on the player number and their agreement.
+The number is dependent on the number of players and their agreement.
 In a standard four-player game, players will play until one of them achieves four victories, while in a two-player game, you might play up to seven victories.
-Victories are marked with tokens, that symbolize Annette’s affection.
+Victories are marked with tokens, symbolizing Annette’s affection for you.

-The objective of each round is to deliver the love letter to the princess.
+The objective of each round is to deliver a love letter to the princess.
 There are two ways to achieve this:

 - Have the card with the highest rank at the end of the round.

 A standard deck consists of 16 cards.
 One random card is always removed from the round, so that there is some mystery, right down to the last card.
 In a two-player game, three cards will be removed.

 Each player is dealt one card from the deck.
 The character on the card represents a person from the court, who the player is currently using to deliver the letter.
 Remember, the person who is the highest in the ranking will deliver the letter.